OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Additional tools and services

 * The [FOSTER Open Science Training courses](https://www.fosteropenscience.eu/toolkit) are an excellent series for developing your Open Science skills.
 Each course takes about 1-2 hours to work through and you’ll receive a badge upon completion.
 The courses include practical tips on getting started with Open Science as well as providing information on discipline specific tools and resources you can use.

+* The [Joint Roadmap for Open Science Tools](http://jrost.org/), a community working link together existing Open Science platforms and services into a unified infrastructure.

+* The [Open Research Glossary](http://www.righttoresearch.org/resources/OpenResearchGlossary/index.shtml), designed to help provide some insight into some of the language surrounding 'Open Scholarship'.

+* The Berkeley Initiative for Transparency in Social Sciences (BITSS) have an excellent MOOC on [Transparent and Open Social Science](https://www.bitss.org/events/mooc-transparent-and-open-social-science/).

+The [Scholarl Communication](https://www.scienceopen.com/search#collection/69988c7e-1855-4007-ba94-caa4c4638b1f) Super Collection at ScienceOpen contains more than 1000 research articles, thematically organised on the topic.
+Most of these are also Open Access.

+* [Why Open Research?](http://whyopenresearch.org/) is a fantastic website by Erin McKiernan, providing illustrations and information that help to support a strong case for Open Research.